Prometheus Bios

 Alyssa Nance, Soprano

-Her concert soloist engagements include Vaughan Williams’ A Sea Symphony, Mozart’s Requiem, Poulenc’s Gloria, Brahms’ Ein deutsches Requiem, Handel’s Messiah, Haydn’s Lord Nelson Mass, and Vivaldi’s Gloria.
-As a choral musician, she is on the rosters of Conspirare, The Crossing, Spire Chamber Ensemble, The Missouri Choral Artists, Prometheus, and The Kansas City Chorale.
+As a concert soloist, she has performed major works such as Vaughan Williams’ A Sea Symphony, Mozart’s Requiem, Poulenc’s Gloria, Brahms’ Ein deutsches Requiem, Handel’s Messiah, Haydn’s Lord Nelson Mass, and Vivaldi’s Gloria.
+A versatile choral artist, Alyssa sings with ensembles including The Crossing, Spire Chamber Ensemble, and the Missouri Choral Artists.

-Alyssa was a district winner in the Metropolitan Opera National Council Auditions.
-Born and raised in Sioux Falls, SD, she completed a Bachelor of Arts in Music at Augustana University and a Master of Music in Voice at The University of Missouri-Kansas City Conservatory of Music and Dance.
-Visit alyssatoepfersoprano.com for more information.
+Alyssa was a district winner and Upper Midwest regional finalist in the Metropolitan Opera National Council Auditions.
+She holds a Bachelor of Arts in Music from Augustana University and a Master of Music in Voice from the University of Missouri–Kansas City Conservatory of Music and Dance.

 Christina Ray, Mezzo-Soprano